KJ Tait

 Daylight & Sunlight Impact Assessments for Planning

-- Assessing the quality of internal daylight within a proposed building
+• Assessing internal daylight quality within the new building

-- Right of Light assessments at existing dwellings (England only).
+• Conducting Right of Light assessments for existing dwellings (England only)

 Spatial Daylight Autonomy (sDA) and Annual Sun Exposure (ASE)